PixeyeHQ/actors.unity/Assets/PoolManager/README.md

 # Reactive PoolManager
 A very fast and lightweight object pool manager with zero allocations with prepopulate feature.
 Uses Unix extension and based on object instance ids.
-You can pool any prefabs without any extra components.
+You can pool  prefabs without any extra components and can mix different prefab types in one pool.

 [![https://gyazo.com/ebf0f27a5e5ec29ecfe019a9897e105c](https://i.gyazo.com/ebf0f27a5e5ec29ecfe019a9897e105c.gif)](https://gyazo.com/ebf0f27a5e5ec29ecfe019a9897e105c)